Poochie: I have to go now. My planet needs me.

 - Yukari in Murasakiiro No Qualia.
 About 6 months after leaving Hatou's school for JAUNT, she's Killed Off Screen.

-- The actress who played Marla McGyvers, Khan's lover from "Space Seed", was not able to appear in Star Trek II: The Wrath of Khan, so she was killed offscreen by the Ceti Eels to explain her absence.
+- The actress who played Marla McGivers, Khan's lover from "Space Seed", was not able to appear in Star Trek II: The Wrath of Khan due to multiple sclerosis destroying the use of her legs, so she was killed offscreen by the Ceti Eels to explain her absence.
 This makes Khan's desires for revenge more believable.
 Rather than simply wanting revenge on Kirk for "You defeated me," it becomes "You killed my wife."

 - And rather more infamously, Picard's brother and his family are burned to death offscreen at the beginning of Star Trek: Generations, just so Picard can be properly tempted by the Nexus.
 Goodbye to that optimistic episode ending about his nephew hoping to join Starfleet!